 Investing in (residential) property

-can be very lucrative and profitable.
+This can be very lucrative and profitable.
 If you get it right….
 And getting it right is the key.
-If there is one thing I would like you to remember it is this: Before you jump in, make sure you take professional advice.
+If there is one thing I remind clients of it is this: Before you jump in, make sure you take professional advice.
 I have seen too many people with an investment property 5 years down the track that has not increased in value and no significant rent increase.
 That becomes a noose, not an asset.
 Here is my (by no means exhaustive) list of questions I recommend you ask.

 Am I buying in the right area/what makes this the right area.
 Am I buying the right type of property for that area.
 Am I buying for the right demographic in that area.
 Am I buying for the right price in that area.
 What infrastructure plans have been committed to (not just planned!) for the area.